 TA isn’t something that only kicks in when you have a vacancy.
 Smart recruiters now understand.
 A plethora of recruitment tech platforms now allows HR executives to use a far more strategic approach to attracting the best people.

-Applicant Tracking Software (ATS) tools like SmartRecruiters have emerged in recent years.
-They help organizations streamline and automate their recruitment marketing activities.
-This saves them huge amounts of time and resources previously spent on admin.
+Sophisticated Applicant Tracking Software (ATS) tools have emerged in recent years, and the vast majority of TA teams make extensive use of these platforms They help organizations streamline and automate their recruitment marketing activities.
+This saves teams huge amounts of time and resources previously spent on admin.
 The benefit is that TA teams can now focus their time on the ‘human’ jobs requiring judgment.

 HR has moved on from the days when you posted a job ad and hoped the right candidate would spot it.
 Competition for the best candidates means teams are employing a range of recruitment tech tools.
 The latter helps them proactively search and analyze a potential employee’s suitability for a role.

 Digital tools can search thousands of databases, and millions of candidate profiles.
 The purpose is to find the right person and get in touch with them.
 The best candidate may well be someone who isn’t necessarily looking to switch jobs.
-But they could spot your opportunity on their Facebook feed and change their minds.
+But they could spot your opportunity on their LinkedIn feed and change their minds.
+Recruiters have picked up on this, and, on average, reference 7.8 different social media sites to source candidates.

 A new generation of platforms and communication media are transforming interviews.
 These offer increased efficiency and better evaluation.

-Rather than meeting each candidate face to face, companies could access Wepow or Spark Hire.
-Platforms like these set up video interviews.
+Rather than meeting each candidate face to face, companies could access VidCruiter, Spark Hire, or HireVue.
+Platforms like these set up asynchronized, one-sided video interviews.
 The potential employees can record their answers to interview questions.
-This gives them the freedom to complete this at a time and place of their choice.
+This gives them the flexibility and freedom to complete this at a time and place of their choice.

 Pre-recorded video interviewing also saves recruiters a lot of time.
 This allows them to see many more candidates than they’d otherwise be able to.